thomasjohnkane/tailwind-alpine-chrome-extension/README.md

-# Tailwind/Alpine Chrome Extension Boilerplate
+# Tailwind3/Alpine3 Web Extension Boilerplate
 This is a starting place for building a Web Extension with Tailwindcss & Alpinejs

 | | | |